 \subsection{Single-scattering induced emission kernel: Two gluons in the final state}

 Interactions between a highly virtual incoming quark and the Glauber quark in the nuclear medium have not received the same amount of attention as those involving in-medium Glauber gluons~\cite{Idilbi:2008vm} discussed above.
-Thus, section \ref{subsec:gluon_gluon}, as well as subsections~\ref{subsec:quark_antiquark} and \ref{subsec:quark_quark} present a detailed account of interactions between a highly-virtual incoming quark and in-medium Glauber quarks.
+Thus, Sec. \ref{subsec:gluon_gluon} as well as Secs.~\ref{subsec:quark_antiquark} and \ref{subsec:quark_quark} present a detailed account of interactions between a highly virtual incoming quark and in-medium Glauber quarks.
 In kernel-2, considering first the channel with virtual quark and Glauber antiquark annihilation into two gluons, labeled as $q\to g+g$ are shown in Fig.~\ref{fig:kernel-2_all}.
 A complete calculation of these diagrams is presented in Appendix \ref{append:kernel-2}.
 Adding the hadronic tensors of all diagrams (Fig.~\ref{fig:kernel-2_all}) gives the following form of the hadronic tensor:

 where $e_f=2/3$ for an up quark and $e_f=-1/3$ for down and strange quarks.
 The effective medium-modified scattering kernel for type-2 processes $\mathcal{K}^{\left(q;g,g\right)}_{2}$ is given as

 while